Ridiculed crystal work wins Nobel for Israeli

 "People just laughed at me," Shechtman recalled in an interview this year with Israeli newspaper Haaretz, noting how Linus Pauling, a colossus of science and double Nobel laureate, mounted a frightening "crusade" against him, saying: "There is no such thing as quasicrystals, only quasi-scientists."

 After telling Shechtman to go back and read the textbook, the head of his research group asked him to leave for "bringing disgrace" on the team.
-"I felt rejected," Shechtman remembered.
+"I felt rejected," Shachtman remembered.

-"His discovery was extremely controversial," said the Nobel Committee at the Royal Swedish Academy of Sciences, which granted him the 10-million crown ($1.5-million) award.
+"His discovery was extremely controversial," said the Nobel Committee at the Royal Swedish Academy of Sciences, which granted him the 10-million crown (937,000 pound) award.

 "Daniel Shechtman had to fight a fierce battle against established science ...
 His battle eventually forced scientists to reconsider their conception of the very nature of matter.